 College of Education, Leadership Studies, and Counseling

-The University of Lynchburg has been recognized as part of the 2021 PLEXUSS Global Rankings.
-Lynchburg ranked No. 1 in Virginia for criminology programs, No. 5 for public health programs, and No. 5 for education management programs.
+The University of Lynchburg has been recognized as a top school in Virginia by the 2022 Plexuss Global Rankings for several undergraduate programs.
+Most notably, Lynchburg ranked No. 2 in Virginia for criminology programs and No. 65 nationally.